RajayJain/SQL_PROJECT_DATA_JOB_ANALYSIS_1/README.md

-1. Introduction
+# Introduction
+Dive into the data job market!
+Focussing on data analyst roles, this project explores top paying jobs, in-demand skills and where high demand meets high salary in data analytics.
+SQL Queries?
+Check them out here: (/)

-2. Background
+# Background

-3. Tools I used
+# Tools I used

-4. What I learned
+# What I learned

-5. Conclusions
+# Conclusions